b0wter/CouchDb/README.md

         | Database.Exists.Result.RequestError e -> printf "Encountered a request error: %s" e.reason
 	}
 ```
+**Note:** If you only care about success or failure you can use `queryAsResult` instead of `query`.
+That will return a `Result<true, ErrorRequestResult.T>>`.
+An `ErrorRequestResult.T` contains a status code, an error message and the response headers.

 All other requests work in the same way.
 Here is another example using the `_find`-endpoint: